-- Resolution: 720 x 480
+- Resolution: 1280 x 720

+- Pixel Aspect Ratio: Square

+- Interlacing: NONE

 - Frame Rate: 29.97 fps

 - Compression: NONE

-- Pixel Aspect Ratio: 0.9

-- Interlacing: NONE

-- Audio: 48 kHz sampling rate, 16 bit stereo, uncompressed (WAF, AIFF or SD-II)
+- Audio: 48 kHz sampling rate, 16-bit stereo, uncompressed (WAF, AIFF or SD-II)

+c.
 Calibration.
 Evaluate the brightness and color of the project on a properly calibrated NTSC video (non computer) monitor.
 Calibration is accomplished by adjusting the brightness and color controls on a video monitor while color bars are displayed.
 (If you do not do this, your project may appear brighter or darker than expected.)

+d.
 Audio Levels.
 The loudest sounds in the project should peak between -5 and -1 dB as indicated on the audio level meters within your video editing software.
 Adjust the audio levels to these settings will ensure that your project is not louder or softer than expected.

+e.
 Credits